stephenmcd/mezzanine/README.rst

 Quotes
 ======

+  * "I am enjoying working with Mezzanine - it is good work." - `Van Lindberg`_
   * "Impressed with mezzanine so far." - `Brad Montgomery`_
   * "You need to check out the open source project Mezzanine.
 In one word: Elegant." - `Nick Hagianis`_
   * "Mezzanine looks pretty interesting - tempting to get me off Wordpress." - `Jesse Noller`_